What is a Digital Lab? How is it useful for Enterprises?

 - It is not enough to simply purchase devices and set up the infrastructure.
 There must be dedicated device teams in place to service the entire setup.
 Mobile devices usually require somewhere around 3 hours every month of maintenance, diagnostics, and repair if they are used for continuous automation tests.

-- And on top of this, there are further overheads like electricity costs, office space rent, and other ancillaries.
+- In addition, there are further overheads like electricity costs, office space rent, and other ancillaries.

 When all these costs are added up, the total can be quite prohibitive, especially for medium to small companies.